AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 The rule corresponds to requests by browser plugins (it's usually Flash).

 > #### Compatibility with different versions of AdGuard
-> AdGuard for Windows, macOS and Android often can't accurately determine this type and defines it as `other`.
+> AdGuard for Windows, macOS and Android often can't accurately detect this type and defines it as `other`.

 <a id="font-modifier"></a>
 ##### **`font`**